pzmarzly/mic_over_mumble/README.md

 Copy `mic_over_mumble` anywhere - it will use `~/.mic_over_Mumble` as configuration directory.

-Run `mic_over_mumble`, then connect your mobile device to LAN server.
+Run `mic_over_mumble`.
+It will start the server on LAN, then start Mumble (if asked for nickname, enter anything other than SuperUser).
+Then connect your mobile device to the LAN server manually.
+Please note that Mumble mobile app [has some issues](https://github.com/pzmarzly/mic_over_mumble/issues/4#issuecomment-602817058).

-Then, set up your programs to use monitor of Mumble as input device.
+Then, set up your programs to use either "Monitor_of_Mumble" or "VirtualMic" as input device (they are linked).
 E.g. in OBS:

 ![Screenshot of OBS configuration](obs_screenshot.png)